Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Some Relevant Prior Results

 \section{Some Relevant Prior Results}

 In this section, we review and discuss closely related prior results in the literature.
-In this paper, we touch upon all of these results and extend them.
+In this paper, we touch upon all of these listed results and extend them.
 To begin with, in their seminal paper \cite{SignalingGames}, Crawford and Sobel prove the quantized nature of Nash equilibria under certain technical assumptions for sources with a density supported on $[0,1]$.
 It should be emphasized that the result of Crawford and Sobel holds for more general cost functions which satisfy certain conditions.
 These conditions hold for the quadratic criteria analyzed in this paper.
 In the next theorem, $u^e(m)$ and $u^d(m)$ are defined as $u^e(m) \triangleq \arg \min_u c^e(m,u)$ and $u^d(m) \triangleq \arg \min_u c^d(m,u)$ where $c^e(m,u)$ and $c^d(m,u)$ denote the cost function of the encoder and decoder, respectively, and the former term depends also on the bias term $b$.
 As noted earlier, here we only consider the Nash (simultaneous) setup, and not the Stackelberg (Bayesian persuasion) setup.

-\begin{thm}[Crawford and Sobel {\cite[Theorem~1]{SignalingGames}} ] Let $M$ be a real-valued random variable which admits a density supported on $[0,1]$.
+\begin{theorem}[Crawford and Sobel {\cite[Theorem~1]{SignalingGames}} ] Let $M$ be a real-valued random variable which admits a density supported on $[0,1]$.
 Suppose that $u^e(m)\neq u^d(m)$ for all $m$.
-Then, there exists at least one equilibrium with a quantization policy at the encoder where there are $N$ quantization bins with $1\leq N \leq N_{\text{max}}(b)$ and $N_{\text{max}}(b)\in \mathbb{N}$ denoting the upper bound on the number of bins.
-Furthermore, an encoding policy at an equilibrium is equivalent to a quantized encoder policy in terms of the performance at the equilibrium. \end{thm}
+Then, there exists at least one equilibrium with a quantization policy at the encoder where there are $N$ quantization bins with $1\leq N \leq N_{\max}(b)$ and $N_{\max}(b)\in \mathbb{N}$ denoting the upper bound on the number of bins.\footnote{\ekRev{In \cite{CSCorrectionEconometrica21}, the authors show that while this statement is correct, the proof in \cite{SignalingGames} relies on some incorrect statements and gives an example for which this proof fails.
+A correct version of the proof is given in \cite{CSCorrectionEconometrica21}.}} Furthermore, an encoding policy at an equilibrium is equivalent to a quantized encoder policy in terms of the performance at the equilibrium. \end{theorem}

 It is also possible to consider arbitrary scalar valued random variables and to show the quantized nature of Nash equilibria in this case, as well.
 Namely, the following result applies to arbitrary scalar valued random variables, not necessarily sources on $[0,1]$ that admit densities.
 Here, the costs functions are assumed to be quadratic, which is also the case in this paper.